Is there anything more magical than a Christmas Pageant on Christmas Eve?

 It is a wonderful opportunity for kids (of all ages) to dress up and participate in the greatest story the world has ever known… and they will remember it forever!

 If you have children – your own, your neighbors, nieces and nephews, grandchildren – who would like to be in the pageant, the answer is YES!!
-And if you know a little person who wants to be in the pageant but only if he/she can be Spiderman, or a giraffe, or a Gryffindor, or Anna from Frozen, the answer is YES!!
-All are welcome at the stable!
+And if you know a little person who wants to be in the pageant but only if he/she can be Spiderman, a giraffe, a firetruck, a Gryffindor, or Anna from Frozen, the answer is YES!!
+All (and we mean ALL) are welcome at the stable!

 We will help organize the kids right before the service, but we can always use a few grown-up (or semi-grown up?) helpers for kid-wrangling.
 If you’d like to help with wrangling, it’s a lot of fun!